wanderingcoderr/api/README.md

 - Please raise an issue before submitting a PR
 - Report issues with Place names in the [Main Site repo](https://github.com/covid19india/covid19india-react/issues)
 - DO NOT change json/csv directly.
 They get replaced automatically

+## Notes
+- Do not use the "Current Status" in raw_data.json as we are rarely able to map the status to exact patient anymore.
+This will soon be deprecated in a future version of the API.